lightbend/fdp-sample-applications/apps/anomaly-detection/README.md

 # Anomaly Detection using Deep Learning

-This application is currently only supported on DC/OS.
-It is being ported to OpenShift and Kubernetes.

 > **DISCLAIMER:** This sample application is provided as-is, without warranty.
 It is intended to illustrate techniques for implementing various scenarios using Fast Data Platform, but it has not gone through a robust validation process, nor does it use all the techniques commonly employed for highly-resilient, production applications.
 Please use it with appropriate caution.

 This application demonstrates a full lifecycle of anomaly detection using supervised learning developed using deep learning and leveraging [Intel BigDL](https://software.intel.com/en-us/articles/bigdl-distributed-deep-learning-on-apache-spark) as the implementation framework.